10 Spring Activities for Toddlers (Calm, Simple and Screen-Free)

-Spring naturally provides everything toddlers love: water, dirt, flowers, movement, and sensory exploration.
+Spring naturally provides everything they love: water, dirt, flowers, movement, and sensory play.
+This kind of hands-on discovery helps build concentration, coordination, and independence.

 Why getting outside helps you too